14th Amendment Highway

 SEC.
 1927.
 14TH AMENDMENT HIGHWAY AND 3RD INFANTRY DIVISION HIGHWAY.

 Not later than December 31, 2005, any funds made available to commission studies and reports regarding construction of a route linking Augusta, Georgia, Macon, Georgia, Columbus, Georgia, Montgomery, Alabama, and Natchez, Mississippi and a route linking through Savannah, Georgia, Augusta, Georgia, and Knoxville, Tennessee, shall be provided to the Secretary to-

 The 14th Amendment Highway Corridor report delivered to Congress on February 3, 2012 specified a 600 mile route for Interstate 14.
 The corridor would run from Natchez, Mississippi east to Montgomery, Alabama and Columbus, Macon and Augusta in Georgia.
-The route between Macon and Augusta would tie into Interstate 20 near Exit 183 or Interstate 520 near Fort Gordon.
-This 100-mile stretch would involve new highway construction through Milledgeville, Sandersville and Wrens to connect with I-520 (Bobby Jones Expressway).
+The route between Macon and Augusta would tie into I-20 near Exit 183 or I-520 near Fort Gordon.
+This 100 mile long stretch would involve new highway construction through Milledgeville, Sandersville and Wrens to connect with I-520 (Bobby Jones Expressway).